 Mega Millions Prizes

-Mega Millions offers nine different prize tiers, from $2 for matching the Mega Ball alone, to the jackpot, which is won when all five main numbers and the Mega Ball are matched.
-The jackpot starts at $20 million; if no one wins the jackpot in a drawing, it rolls over to the next one.
+Mega Millions offers nine different prize tiers, from matching the Mega Ball alone, to the jackpot, which is won when all five main numbers and the Mega Ball are matched.
+The jackpot starts at $50 million; if no one wins the jackpot in a drawing, it rolls over to the next one.
 With no cap in place, jackpots often reach hundreds of millions of dollars.

 The Mega Millions payout chart below shows a breakdown of all the different prizes that are available, as well as the odds of winning each one: